mahmoudesmail/tu-wien-data-science-summaries/research/autoencoders.md

 - classic lossy compression technique for signal processing
 - chooses a set of points to represent a larger set of points, data points are represented by the index of their closest centroid → data points are represented by the index of their closest centroid (very similar to kmeans)

-*vq-vae 2 - vector quantized variational autoencoder*
+*vq-vae-2 - vector quantized variational autoencoder*

 - https://arxiv.org/pdf/1906.00446 (original paper)
 - ...